Emmy9969/Walmart-Weekly-Sales-Dashboard-2010-2012/README.md

 # Executive Summary
   This project examines Walmart’s weekly sales data across multiple stores, incorporating economic indicators such as fuel prices, unemployment rates, and the Consumer Price Index (CPI).
-The dataset spans several years, offering insights into store performance, seasonal trends, and the influence of economic factors on sales.
+The dataset spans several years, offering insights into store performance, seasonal trends, and the influence of economic factors on sales using Microsoft Excel, SQL and Power BI.

 # Report Objectives
   The objective of this report is to analyze Walmart’s historical weekly sales performance across multiple stores, integrating economic indicators such as fuel prices, unemployment         rates, and the Consumer Price Index (CPI).
 This analysis aims to: